connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 ---
 ### Usage ###

- - java 8 will be more widely used (what is it? like 5 billion devices)
+ - Java 8 will be more widely used
- - java 8 will therefore have more support
+ - Java 8 will therefore have more support

 ---
 ### Conclusion ###

 - Java 8 will be a powerful new form of functional programming
-- supports many features that scala has
+- supports many features that Scala has
-- will be more widely used and thus recieve more updates/attention
+- will be more widely used and thus receive more updates/attention
 - java 8 has been pushed back another year (to 2014)

 ---